The Meteor Man (film)

 The Meteor Man is a 1993 American superhero comedy film written, directed, co-produced and starring Robert Townsend with supporting roles by Marla Gibbs, Eddie Griffin, Robert Guillaume, James Earl Jones, Bill Cosby and Another Bad Creation.
 The film also features special appearances by Luther Vandross, Sinbad, Naughty by Nature, Cypress Hill and Big Daddy Kane.
-Townsend stars as a mild-mannered schoolteacher who becomes a superhero after his neighborhood in Washington, D.C., is terrorized by street gangs.
+Townsend stars as a mild-mannered teacher who becomes a superhero after his neighborhood in Washington, D.C., is terrorized by street gangs like the Golden Lords.

 It is one of the earliest superhero films to feature an African American in a starring role.

 Plot

 Jefferson Reed is a school teacher in Washington, DC.
-His neighborhood is terrorized by a gang called the Golden Lords, led by Simon Caine and allied with drug lord Anthony Byers.
+His neighborhood is terrorized by a gang called the Golden Lords led by Simon Caine and allied with drug lord Anthony Byers.

-One night, Jeff steps in to rescue a woman from the gang but runs from them.
+One night, Jeff steps in to rescue a woman from the gang.
+He runs from them.
 Hiding in a garbage dumpster, he escapes.
-As he climbs out, he is struck by a glowing green meteorite.
-His spine is crushed, and he receives severe burns.
+As Jeff climbs out, he is struck by a glowing green meteorite.
+His spine is crushed and he receives severe burns.
 A fragment of the meteor is left over and taken by a vagrant named Marvin.
 Reed awakens several days later in the hospital.
 When his bandages are taken off, he is miraculously healed of his injuries.

 Jeff discovers that the meteorite has left him with spectacular superpowers, such as flight; x-ray vision; laser vision; superhuman strength, speed, and hearing; invulnerability; healing powers; the ability to absorb a book's content by touch; super breath; telepathy with dogs (which he uses to communicate with his own dog Ellington); and telekinesis.
-When he confides this to his parents, Ted and Maxine, they convince him to use his powers to help the community.
-His mother designs a costume and, as the Meteor Man, he takes on the Golden Lords.
+When he confides this to his parents Ted and Maxine, they convince him to use his powers to help the community.
+His mother designs a costume.
+As the Meteor Man, he takes on the Golden Lords.
 He shuts down 15 crack houses, stops 11 robberies, and brings peace between the police, the Crips, and the Bloods.